The Uncertainty Of Shaving the Yak

 In the tech industry, there’s a concept called “shaving the yak” that perfectly captures this dillema; it has two almost contradictory definitions:

-I can’t help but think of the sparse reward problem, where we only get feedback after a long time, and the credit assignment problem, where it is difficult to disambiguate the exact steps we took that led to our current outcome.
+I can’t help but think of reinforcement learning and the sparse reward problem, where we only get feedback after a long time, as well as the credit assignment problem, where it is difficult to disambiguate the exact steps we took that led to our current outcome.

 When Our Ego Gets Involved